-Routine head hits in school sports may cause brain injuryNovember 14th, 2011 in Neuroscience /
+Routine head hits in school sports may cause brain injuryNovember 14, 2011 in Medicine & Health / Neuroscience

 The brain scans of high school football and hockey players showed subtle injury -- even if they did not suffer a concussion after taking routine hits to the head during the normal course of play, according to a University of Rochester Medical Center study.

 The research, reported online in the journal Magnetic Resonance Imaging, is preliminary, involving a small sample of athletes, but nonetheless raises powerful questions about the consequences of the mildest head injury among youths with developing brains, said lead author Jeffrey Bazarian, M.D., M.P.H., associate professor of Emergency Medicine at URMC with a special interest in sports concussions.

 Bazarian and colleagues used a cutting edge statistical approach to analyze before-and-after images of the players' brains from diffusion tensor imaging (DTI).
 A DTI scan is similar to an MRI but it does not relay pictures, rather it captures and relays quantitative data that must be decoded and interpreted.

 Collaborators and co-authors Tong Zhu, Ph.D., and Jianhui Zhong, Ph.D., uniquely applied a novel (wild bootstrap) statistical method to the DTI imaging study and detected the small but noteworthy changes in the white matter of the teenagers.

 "Although this was a very small study, if confirmed it could have broad implications for youth sports," Bazarian said.
 "The challenge is to determine whether a critical number of head hits exists above which this type of brain injury appears, and then to get players and coaches to agree to limit play when an athlete approached that number."